rayaman/multi/README.md

 If you want to use the system threads, then you'll need to install lanes!
 **or** use luarocks

+Because of a codependency in net libaray, if using the networkmanager you will need to install the net library sepertly Going forward I will include a Release zip for love2d.
+I do not know why I haven't done this yet
 ```
 luarocks install multi
+luarocks install lnet
 ```

 Discord